nioc/synology-srm-nodejs-api/README.md

 -    get Quality Of Service rules by devices,
 -    get Smart WAN configuration (gateways list with status, load balancing / failover),
 -    set Smart WAN configuration and switch WAN gateway,
+-    get and set Wi-Fi configuration,
+-    enable or disable a Wi-Fi radio by its SSID,
 -    get wake-on-lan devices,
 -    add wake-on-lan on a device,
 -    wake-on-lan a device.